RickyCordero/cryptography/README.md

 # cryptography

-Some cryptographic algorithms implemented in Python.
+Some cryptographic algorithms implemented in Python from their mathematical definitions.

 ## Getting Started